qouteall/imm_ptl_wiki_copy/Config-Options.md

 ![image.png](https://i.loli.net/2021/11/20/regLGPdYoUv9MHC.png)

 Horizontal nether portals won't have this overlay because the vanilla nether portal block does not have the horizontal variant.
+(May be changed in the future)

 ### Scale Limit